johanneslanger/recommendations-on-aws-workshop/lab-2-recommendations-with-sagemaker/README.md

 ![Sagemaker console](images/architecture-lab1.png)

 Now your startup has become very successful, you where able to hire a team of data scientists.
-This team consists of experts on recommender systems and wants to have more control over the machine learning workflow.
+This team consists of experts on recommender systems who want to have more control over the entire machine learning workflow.

 To accommodate this we will use [Amazon SageMaker](https://aws.amazon.com/sagemaker/) in this lab.
 Amazon SageMaker is a fully-managed service that covers the entire machine learning workflow to label and prepare your data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.
+It allows full flexibility on which machine learning framework to use and also offers built-in algorithms for various use cases.

 Throughout this lab we will: